grange85/ahfow-www/_archived-posts/2007-10-24-website-revamp-request-for-comments.markdown

 <li>Comments (129 items)</li>
 </ul>

-<strong>PHASE TWO</strong><br/><em>The second phase will involve the database content - this will probably be streamlined and massaged into something a bit more useful/usable and easier to update and maintain.</em>
+**PHASE TWO**<br/>_The second phase will involve the database content - this will probably be streamlined and massaged into something a bit more useful/usable and easier to update and maintain._

 <ul>